m1lhaus/RestoreWindowPosition/README.md

 Later when TCMD window is opened, position is retrieved and saved to config file.
 Next time you open the TCMD, window position gets restored to stored value.

-## How to find window name
+## How to list all found window names?

 If want to find a name of a window you are looking for try enabling `DEBUG_MODE`.
 Enabling will cause that all listed windows gets printed to console.
+This list gets printed out every `refreshrateinsec` so you might also want to increase that number for debugging purposes.